Buffett and Munger heap criticism on Robinhood for casino-like atmosphere

 Some critics have said free trading platforms can encourage millennials to view trading as a game or amusement.

-Brokers like Robinhood Financial have attracted controversy this year as traders drove huge rallies in shares of video game retailer GameStop Corp (GME.N), movie theater chain AMC Entertainment Holdings Inc (AMC.N) and other companies despite no fundamental reason for the frenzy.
+Brokers like Robinhood Financial have attracted controversy this year as traders drove huge rallies in shares of video game retailer GameStop Corp, movie theater chain AMC Entertainment Holdings Inc and other companies despite no fundamental reason for the frenzy.

 Some of the buying was fueled by chats on forums like Reddit’s WallStreetBets to ostensibly to punish hedge funds that had bet against so-called meme stocks.